nofaceinbook/ImportDSF-for-Blender/README.md

 *Warning:* This program is in an early stage and probly has some errors.
 But feedback from testers welcome.

+## UPDATE ##
+Seems the current addon-code has some issues with imports.
+The all_in_one_script file should work e.g. by directly copying to a script page and run it.
+However, this code retrieves terrain data from X-Plane for showing and might not run under XP12 (to be tested by someone owning XP12).

 ## Installation ##

 1. Download this repository as zip (through GitHub this can be done through the Clone or download > Download ZIP button).